 One of the most consistently challenging aspects of contracting in Spain is complying with the country’s tax system.
-Whether you’re a contractor or a permanent employee, you have to pay tax on all of your earnings whilst you’re in the country.
 As well as paying tax in Spain, you might also still be eligible to pay some tax in your home country, and understanding the legislation behind this can be a challenge.
-Do you get double taxation in Spain?
-It will depend on your nationality and the nature of your assignment in Spain.
-Getting to grips with the basics of income tax in Spain and understanding your options helps you work out the best way to organise your affairs.

 If you’re working in Spain under a permanent contract, many employers will handle your tax under the PAYE (pay-as-you-earn) system.
 This means that they calculate and process your taxes in Spain for you and then send you a net wage.
 Your income tax, public health insurance, social security and other deductions will all be covered by this payment.
 This is the easiest way to handle your income tax in Spain, but contractors may not be offered this service because of their short stay with each employer.

 Anybody who can’t pay their tax in Spain through PAYE is left with the prospect of doing everything themselves.